 Ms. Auld began her career as a law clerk on the United States Court of Appeals for the Fifth Circuit.
 Following her clerkship, she joined Kelly Hart as an associate in the firm’s litigation section, where she worked on a wide range of civil matters for clients, including governmental entities and both publicly traded and privately held companies.
 Later, she served as a tenured professor of law at Baylor Law School, where she taught, among other courses, civil procedure, remedies, and appellate brief writing.
 She rejoined Kelly Hart in 2008 as a partner in the firm’s appellate section.

-In addition to her professional career, Ms. Auld is board chair of the Fort Worth Chamber of Commerce.
+In addition to her professional career, Ms. Auld is past board chair of the Fort Worth Chamber of Commerce.
 She currently serves on the Board of Directors for a number of nonprofit organizations, including the Fort Worth Museum of Science and History, the Fort Worth Symphony, and Fort Worth Cradle to Career.

 Jonathan Morris, Director

 Jonathan Morris is a Fort Worth entrepreneur and co-founder of Memo Hospitality Group LLC, which is opening Hotel Dryce, a boutique hotel in the Cultural District.
 He opened the full-service Fort Worth Barber Shop in 2014 and later The Lathery, a men’s grooming store, after working as an account director and interactive producer for Agency Entourage of Dallas.
 That followed work as an audio specialist and production assistant for Turner Sports and CNN in Atlanta, where he graduated from Morehouse College with a degree in Business Administration.
 He has been a volunteer at Lena Pope Home since 2013.

 Morris’ latest venture is hosting Self-Employed, a show on Chip and Joanna Gaines’ new Magnolia Network.